OLD DOMINION RAILWAYS

 DCC Sound Decoder & Speaker Installation Fee: $175 for single motor block locomotive; two motor block locomotive $200.
 LGB Mogul Locomotive: Re-wire Tender's 6-pin socket circuit board for 6-wire cable functional connections to Mogul's decoder: Speaker, Track Power and Rear Light - The track power pick up carbon brushes will also be tested for proper function - $55.

-A 4-Pin motor block is required to install a DCC Sound Decoder except for the Massoth S decoder, the LGB 65000 series Sound Modules, and the Phoenix PB17 Sound Board which only required DC or DCC track power to function.
+A 4-Pin motor block is required to install a DCC Sound Decoder except for the Massoth S decoder, the ESU 5Fx decoder, the LGB 65000 series Sound Modules, and the Phoenix PB17 Sound Board which only require connection to DC or DCC track power to function.
 LGB motor block conversion fee is $35; two motor block locomotive $60.

 Since clam shell motor blocks must be completely disassembled, the labor fee is higher for conversion to 4-pin functionality required for installing a DCC decoder: $50